 Attacks on IoT Devices

 In the attacks on IoT devices, the hackers take over a device in order to execute the Direct denial of Service (DDoS) attack.
 They also gain unauthorized access to the data flowing through the device.

-What are the sources of
+What are the sources of these cyber threats?

 Cyber threats come from diverse types of people and places.
 There are people who use their own software tools to carry out cyber-attacks.
 Many criminal organizations, which operate in large groups execute these attacks.
 Also, a number of terrorists, nation-states, spies and business competitors are prime sources of these attacks.
 Nation-states make use of cybercrime in order to learn other countries’ national secrets.